top of page

 Like the Bistro, with its big-city appeal, the Pollard aims for its rooms to attract diners with the same flair and excellence.
 The boutique hotel ambiance includes comfy beds, beautiful lighting, a book trade shelf and other nice touches.

-THE POLLARD is relaxing and decorated with attractive paintings, plants and comfortable chairs to encourage lingering at either end of the day.
+Pollard Hotel in Red Lodge is relaxing and decorated with attractive paintings, plants and comfortable chairs to encourage lingering at either end of the day.
 There’s plenty to catch the eye.
 The hotel also proudly shows off Charles Ringer mobiles and sculpture, paintings drawn from the nearby natural world and historic photos.
 Fine woodwork and first-class appointments encourage conversation with a cup of coffee or cocktail in the “History Room” study or around the fireplace in the rear gallery.
 Some of the rooms look out from balconies on the rear gallery and these rooms are our favorites.

 IF AFTER a long day of exploring Red Lodge and the nearby forest, you don't want a fancy dinner, you needn't leave the hotel.
 The Pollard’s Pub offers top regional jazz acts and a fun bar-fare menu with satisfying gems such as hard-boiled egg wrapped in sausage and deep fried!
 It goes well with regional beers or a glass of wine.